Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Join the Calle Real to Walk Toward CascantesJoin the Calle Real to Walk Toward Cascantes

-Only about 200 meters later, at about 20.7 kilometers, you enter into Cascantes.
+Only about 200 meters later, after about 20.7 kilometers, you enter into Cascantes.

 Entering Cascantes de AlbaEntering Cascantes de Alba